osmode/ddash/README.md

 The DDASH Installer, which currently supports Ubuntu 16.04 and Mac OS, installs all dependencies (including the Go Ethereum client).

 ## Precautions
-The technologies used here are still in alpha.
-If you own cryptoassets such as Bitcoin and Ether, make sure you keep these on a completely separate machine.
-This software is still in development.
+The technologies used here are still in alpha, and this software is still in development.
 Be cautious when enabling RPC while your accounts are unlocked.
-This can lead to Ethereum wallet attacks, hence the recommendation to keep your development environment completely separate from any real Ether you might own.
+This can lead to Ethereum wallet attacks.

 ## Quickstart
-DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X. Use default settings to connect to the blackswan network.
+DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X.

 Before you start, be sure you're running these scripts with appropriate permissions (usually sudo on Unix systems) and change file permissions of the *install.sh*, *deploy.sh*, *gui.sh* and *manager.sh* bash scripts to allow execution: